MatthieuMichon/hpu_fpga/README.md

 ### AMI driver
 The AMI software, adapted for HPU, is available in a [git fork](https://github.com/zama-ai/AVED) from XILINX AVED example design.

+> [!WARNING]
+> If you insert ami module of the original AVED branche with one of our bitstream loaded and your machine doesn't support hot plug, you will crash.\
+> We tweaked the design and removed a block that is mandatory for original AVED driver.\
+> Without this module, AVED is issuing a PCIE read to a missing module.
+This is not the case in our fork.

-AMI driver compilation requires usage of a specific Linux kernel version (5.15.0-*), Linux kernel sources and DKMS.
+AMI driver compilation requires usage of a specific Linux kernel version (ubuntu 5.15.0-* ) (Almalinux 5.14.0-* ), Linux kernel sources and DKMS.

 #### Driver installation